Zane-T-Rice/server-manager-service/README.md

 #### If You Are On NixOS Then Put This In Your configuration.nix To Install Prisma

-Also works great in home-manager if you use that.
-You will need to change environment.variables to home.sessionVariables and put the same packages in the home.packages list instead of environment.systemPackages.
+Installing the packages in home-manager also works great if you use that.
+However, I found that the environment variables did not work in home-manager, so maybe leave those in configuration.nix.
+This can also all be done using nix-env and/or nix-shell, of course.

 ```sh
   environment.systemPackages = with pkgs; [